 The ROL – Return on Love

-Moreover, there is little disagreement in the thinking that those that love our brands will voluntarily tell their network and share their stories.
-Additionally, we may launch seemingly identical products (as our indifferent brethren) more successfully because our most loyal guests will be automatically curious about what is new with the brand they love.
+There is little disagreement in the thinking that those that love our brands will voluntarily tell their network and share their stories.
+Moreover, the products that our indifferent brethren are so focused on may be launched more successfully by us because our most loyal guests will be automatically curious about what is new.

-w rather than another meeting, and our vendor partners are more likely to be excited to be a part of our circle, even going so far as bragging.
+Lastly, our internal stakeholders will become much more active.
+Brainstorming sessions will be a draw rather than yet another meeting, and our vendor partners are more likely to be excited to be a part of our circle, even going so far as bragging.

-Love is All Around
+Love is all Around

 Modern-day Brand Love Shows Up in a Variety of Ways

 Brands like Apple, Nike, and Sephora develop an almost cult-like environment.
 How else would you explain standing in line (seemingly immune to the high price point) for a new piece of technology that you could easily order if you were just willing to wait a week?
 How else to explain the tattooing of a brand logo on someone’s person?

-Away luggage found a way to solve the common issue of carry-on luggage uniquely.
-As airlines became much stricter with carry-ons, travelers dreaded discovering their bags, which they carefully packed, were too big.
+Away luggage found a way to solve the issue of carry-on luggage uniquely.
+As airlines became stricter with carry-ons, travelers dreaded discovering their carefully-packed bags too big for the overhead compartment.
 Away eliminated this dreaded issue and made it easy to travel.
 As a perpetual no-carry-on traveler, my biggest complaint was seeing my bag come through the luggage carousel damaged.
 After replacing two suitcases in less than a year, I discovered a brand that I now love.

 How Do You Create Love?

-- Mystery – Does it inspire the customer (perhaps seducing them to dream)?
+Mystery – Does it inspire the customer (perhaps seducing them to dream)?

-- Sensuality – How is the brand experienced with the senses?
+Sensuality – How the brand is experienced with the senses.

-- Intimacy – Can an emotional relationship be created?
+Intimacy – Can an emotional relationship be created?

 The first step is to understand where you are on the relationship spectrum.
 Then, you can focus on moving your relationship along.
 Are you still a bit of an unknown?
-Have you succumbed to temptation and fallen into indifference?
+Have you succumb to temptation and fallen into indifference?
 Are you starting to fall in love?

 If you are in the unknown stage (for instance, expanding into a new market), you want to focus on standing out and being noticed.
 Understand the consumer benefit and create an expression of that benefit.
 Then build everything around that idea, both internally and externally, and passionately express that position and promise until it becomes a rallying point.
 Most importantly, keep your focus steady.
-At this stage, it becomes tempting to throw out one idea for the other when we do not get immediate results.
+At this stage, it is tempting to throw out one idea for the other when we do not get immediate results.
 Remember the dating scenario.
 We don’t often strike gold on the first pass.

 “Creating a love affair doesn’t require the innovation of new technologies or tools.
 It requires the ability to get curious and to rethink resources that already exist, and to explore how to use the tools you have in new, interesting ways.” –Twenty Four 7 Founder Mimi Lettinuch

-Develop an action plan for this stage in your brand love journey to include core messages, marketing communications, and guest and team member journeys.
+Develop an action plan for this stage in your brand love journey to include core messages, marketing communications, and the guest and team member journeys.
 Launch this initiative to build awareness with all of your stakeholders.
 Use the energy of your early adopters for momentum.

 Grow the Love

-But there is still work to be done.
+But, there is still work to be done.
 Brands at this stage must continue to identify unique ways to tighten the bonds with our most valued guests.
 Create a community of brand fans.
 Create memory-building brand rituals

 A Checklist for Brand Love

-- Tap into emotions.
+Tap into emotions.

-- Listen genuinely to customers and understand why they are investing in the relationship.
+Listen genuinely to customers and understand why they are investing in the relationship.